About Dr. Schoen

 Allen M. Schoen, DVM, MS, Ph.D. (hon.)

 Dr. Schoen is one of the pioneers in veterinary acupuncture and natural therapies, developing and practicing them since 1981.
-He has been acknowledged worldwide for introducing the concept of an integrative approach to veterinary medicine, bridging the gap between conventional and alternative medicine.
-He was just recognized in 2016 as one of fifteen of the most influential veterinarians for his work in pioneering integrative veterinary medicine for 38 years.
-With over 30 years of clinical experience, teaching and research, he has developed his own unique integrative approach to animal health care.
+He has been acknowledged by his peers as being one of the fifteen most influential veterinarians in North America as well as worldwide for introducing the concept of an integrative approach to veterinary medicine, bridging the gap between conventional and alternative medicine.
+With over 40 years of clinical experience, teaching and research, he has developed his own unique integrative approach to animal health care.

 Dr. Schoen continues to explore the integration of mind/body medicine and other cutting edge approaches into veterinary medicine and animal health care.
 In addition, he feels that the integration of an attitude of loving kindness and compassion into all endeavors is an integral part of healing all beings and our world.

 Dr. Schoen is now retired from his veterinary practice after 40 years, but continues to teach, write and develop new approaches to animal and global health care, all infused with a foundation of loving kindness and compassion for all beings.

 Integrative Medicine Consultations

 As time permits, Dr. Schoen periodically accepts a limited number of clients for Integrative Medicine Consultations.
 These consultations are considered an additional perspective on clinical evaluations by their regular veterinarian.
 These are normally conducted through your regular veterinarian.
 They are not veterinary consultations, but rather they are focused on sharing general insights from his 40 years of pioneering integrative veterinary medicine.